flmngco/git-worktree-helper/README.md

 ### Sibling Strategy (Default)

-Worktrees live alongside your main repository as siblings in the parent directory:
+Your main repository **stays exactly where it is**, and worktrees are created in a sibling directory next to it:

 ```
 ~/projects/
-├── myrepo/                  # Your main repository
+├── myrepo/                  # Your ORIGINAL repo location (unchanged)
-└── myrepo-worktrees/        # All worktrees for this repo
+└── myrepo-worktrees/        # New directory created as a sibling
     ├── feature-auth/
     ├── feature-payments/
     └── bugfix-header/
 ```

 **How it works:**
+- Your main repository remains at its original location
 - Creates a `-worktrees` directory next to your repo
+- The path `repo/../repo-worktrees/feature` means: from your repo, go up one level (`..`), then into `repo-worktrees/feature`
 - Each worktree is isolated from the main repository
 - Clean separation prevents git confusion